Amerind languages: Background

-The idea that all the languages of the Americas are related goes back to the 19th century when early linguists such as Peter Stephen DuPonceau and Wilhelm von Humboldt noticed that the languages of the Americas seemed to be very different from the better-known European languages, yet seemingly also quite similar to each other.
-When studies of American Indian languages began in earnest in the early 20th century linguists quickly realized that the indigenous languages were in fact not all that similar, but had a diversity much greater than among the languages of Europe.
-After a period of uncertainty about whether indigenous languages could be described and investigated by the methods applied to European languages, the first linguists began the daunting task of trying to classify the languages of the Americas by using the comparative method.
+The idea that all the languages of the Americas are related goes back to the 19th century, when early linguists such as Peter Stephen DuPonceau and Wilhelm von Humboldt noticed that the languages of the Americas seemed to be very different from the better-known European languages, yet seemingly also quite similar to each other.
+When studies of American Indian languages began in earnest in the early 20th century, linguists quickly realized that the indigenous languages were not all that similar and had a diversity far greater than that among European languages.
+After a period of uncertainty about whether indigenous languages could be described and investigated using the methods applied to European languages, the first linguists began the daunting task of classifying the languages of the Americas using the comparative method.

-Among the most prolific and gifted linguists of his times was Edward Sapir, who was among the first to apply the comparative method to Native American languages.
-However, contrary to current practice in historical linguistics, Sapir also often relied on "hunches" and "gut feeling" when proposing new language families.
-Some of these suggestions have been proven correct while others have not.
-Sapir entertained the idea that ultimately all languages of the Americas might turn out to be provably related and such a phenomenon as the apparent Pan-American tendency to have first person forms with a prefixed n- was suggestive for this line of thought.
+Among the most prolific and gifted linguists of his time was Edward Sapir, who was among the first to apply the comparative method to Native American languages.
+However, contrary to current practice in historical linguistics, Sapir also often relied on "hunches" and "gut feelings" when proposing new language families.
+Some of these suggestions have been proven correct, while others have not.
+Sapir entertained the idea that ultimately all languages of the Americas might turn out to be provably related, and such a phenomenon as the apparent Pan-American tendency to have first-person forms with a prefixed n- was suggestive for this line of thought.

-Since Sapir's death in 1939, linguists have spent their time researching his proposals; typically, there have been two opposing camps in this endeavor: the so-called "lumpers" who usually look towards notions of genetic relationships, and the "splitters" who are widely critical of such proposals and expect successful family relations to be proven by the most rigorous standards of scholarship.
-Joseph Greenberg worked in the tradition of "lumpers" and following Sapir, was mindful of evidence not generally acceptable to those who hold that only actual linguistic reconstruction—through the comparative method—can yield reliable proof of genetic relationships between languages.
-In elaborating his classification of the Amerind languages, Greenberg relied heavily on Sapir's early work on the North American languages and the highly impressionist classification of South American languages by Paul Rivet.
+Since Sapir died in 1939, linguists have spent their time researching his proposals; typically, there have been two opposing camps in this endeavor: the so-called "lumpers" who usually look towards notions of genetic relationships, and the "splitters" who are widely critical of such proposals and expect successful family relations to be proven by the most rigorous standards of scholarship.
+Joseph Greenberg worked in the tradition of "lumpers" and, following Sapir, was mindful of evidence that is not generally accepted by those who hold that only actual linguistic reconstruction—through the comparative method—can yield reliable proof of genetic relationships between languages.
+In elaborating his classification of Amerind languages, Greenberg relied heavily on Sapir's early work on North American languages and on the highly impressionistic classification of South American languages by Paul Rivet.